Bianna Golodryga: Career

 Golodryga had planned for a career in the financial services industry after she graduated from college.
 She became a licensed trader and worked at several financial companies.
 After a sharp drop in the market, however, she decided to pursue journalism.
 She moved to New York in February 2001 and began working as a producer at CNBC, where she later became an on-air correspondent.

 In 2004, Golodryga was named one of the top journalists under the age of 30.
 She was a correspondent for ABC between 2007 and 2010, and was named co-anchor of the weekend edition of Good Morning America in May 2010, following the departure of former co-anchor Kate Snow, who went to work for NBC.

-In April 2013, Golodryga was the first person to interview Anzor Tsarnaev, the father of Boston Marathon bombers Tamerlan Tsarnaev and Dzhokhar Tsarnaev, and called this "the most emotional moment" of her career.
-At first, she assisted her colleagues with the proper pronunciation of the name, but then was tasked with calling Anzor in Chechnya.
+In April 2013, Golodryga was the first person to interview Anzor Tsarnaev, the father of Tamerlan Tsarnaev and Dzhokhar Tsarnaev, who both carried out the Boston Marathon bombings; she called this "the most emotional moment" of her career.
+At first she assisted her colleagues with the proper pronunciation of the name; her assignment was to call Anzor in Chechnya.
 He had very few details to offer but called her back the next day, trying to find more information about what was happening and whether or not Dzhokhar, who had been taken into custody severely injured, was still alive.

-Golodryga served as weekend co-anchor of Good Morning America until August 4, 2014, when she left it to join the business and finance news department of Yahoo!
+Golodryga served as weekend co-anchor of Good Morning America until August 4, 2014, when she left the program to join the business and finance news department of Yahoo!
 News.
 She was a guest host on Way Too Early and was a regular contributor to Morning Joe on MSNBC.
-In 2017 she was a guest co-anchor of the CBS Morning News.
+In 2017, she was a guest co-anchor on CBS Morning News.
 She joined CBS on a permanent basis as a correspondent in September 2017 and simultaneously joined CNN as a contributor.